-The mission of Lesbian Gay Bisexual Transgender Questioning/Queer (LGBTQ+) Services is to connect our diverse student population to opportunities, resources, and each other to achieve the vision of a stronger, healthier, and more equitable world for LGBTQ+ people and its allies.
+The mission of Lesbian Gay Bisexual Transgender Questioning/Queer (LGBTQ+) Student Support Services is to connect our diverse student population to opportunities, resources, and each other to achieve the vision of a stronger, healthier, and more equitable world for LGBTQ+ people and its allies.
 LGBTQ+ strives to support the community by:

 The Q Guide is a comprehensive guide to the LGBTQ+ resources available to students and allies of the Orlando UCF campus.

 The purpose of the Transgender Resource Guide is to educate and connect transgender UCF students to the many resources and individuals that are available to support transgender identity and transition on and around campus.

 LGBTQ+ Services has identified numerous gender neutral restrooms for students who need a safe space to change and utilize a restroom without having to be restricted based on gender.
 Above is a map of the gender neutral restroom map of the UCF campus.

 The Alliance Mentoring Program aims to match LGBTQ+ staff and faculty mentors with LGBTQ+ student mentees.
 Mentors will serve as a personal role mode in areas of development on the personal, educational, academic, and professional level and will provide support and encouragement for mentees.
 The mentorship process will included goal-setting in giving the students a resource and platform towards professional development.